 The Earl bowed in acknowledgement of her wishes and was surprised to find himself doing so.

+Later in the evening, at Lady Eleanor’s suggestion, the Earl accompanied her to the cavern.
+Having expressed his delight at such an unusual experience and comfortably settled in one of the baths, he decided to pursue the options of helping Ximene escape to the Mediterranean coast.
 ‘Eleanor, where is Guillam?
 Don Fernandino has been wounded; we do not know how badly.
 Ximene does not want to come with us to Bordeaux.
 None of us has any knowledge of the Cathar routes through the mountains or the location of Cathar safe houses.
 We need Guillam to guide Ximene and John to safety.
 Guillam’s knowledge may not be up to date, but he does have knowledge.’

+Lady Eleanor’s head bowed and then she lifted her head to stare vacantly into the darkness above.
 She took a deep breath. ’He briefly met Thierry d’Arques at Beaufort and took a dislike, no that is too strong and not even accurate … a distrust of him.
 He is trailing Thierry.
 It may lead him to Don Fernandino or it may lead him to something else, but I have no idea where he is and have no way of contacting him.
-From here, at full gallop and with a change of horses, it is possible to reach Port Vendres in a day, but Thierry was not exactly galloping when he left us.’
+From here, at full gallop and with a change of horses, it is possible to reach Perpignan or Port Vendres in a day, but Thierry was not exactly galloping when he left us.’